tiffanysun1/mojo-gpu-puzzles/book/src/introduction.md

 - Program tensor cores for AI workloads
 - Learn cluster programming in modern GPUs

-The book uniquely challenges the status quo approach by first building understanding with low-level memory manipulation, then gradually transitioning to Mojo's powerful LayoutTensor abstractions.
+The book uniquely challenges the status quo approach by first building understanding with low-level memory manipulation, then gradually transitioning to Mojo's LayoutTensor abstractions.
 This provides both deep understanding of GPU memory patterns and practical knowledge of modern tensor-based approaches.

 ## Ready to get started?

-Now that you understand why GPU programming matters, why Mojo is the right tool, and how puzzle-based learning works, you're ready to begin your journey.
+You now understand why GPU programming matters, why Mojo is suitable for this work, and how puzzle-based learning functions.
+You're prepared to begin.

 **Next step**: Head to [How to Use This Book](howto.md) for setup instructions, system requirements, and guidance on running your first puzzle.

-Let's start building your GPU programming skills! 🚀